 If the file contains a large number of entries, run the

-grep 'domain' /usr/local/cpanel/etc/commondomainscommand to determine if the
+grep 'domain' /usr/local/cpanel/etc/commondomainscommand to determine whether the

 domaindomain exists in the list.

 Do not edit this file directly.
-System updates will overwrite any changes to this file.
+System updates overwrite any changes to this file.
 Instead, follow the next step to create a new file.

 Add each domain on a separate line, and do not prepend or append a dot to each domain name.
 For example: